-Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe – Yet
+Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe — Yet

 Trump has the power to pardon all of these men, regardless of whether they’ve been charged.
 As the New York Times notes, the Supreme Court ruled in 1866 that pardons can be offered at any time after a federal crime is committed, “either before legal proceedings are taken or during their pendency or after conviction and judgment.”
 The most famous example is President Gerald Ford granting President Richard Nixon a pardon for any federal crimes he “committed or may have committed” during his presidency.

-However, issuing Russia probe pardons at this point would be a very unwise move on Trump’s part, as his former associates would be unable to plead the Fifth Amendment if called to testify against him.
+However, issuing Russia-probe pardons at this point would be a very unwise move on Trump’s part, as his former associates would be unable to plead the Fifth Amendment if called to testify against him.
 The Fifth Amendment only protects against self-incrimination, so if someone like Manafort was no longer at risk of prosecution, he’d have no justification for refusing to answer questions about Trump.

 On the other hand, Vox points out that once you start issuing pardons to protect your presidency, you might as well keep going: